swinterbourne/ewallace.github.io/team/_posts/2018-05-01-rosey-bayne.md

 Rosey did her PhD in Molecular Parasitology at the Institute of Genetics at the University of Glasgow, and has a M.Sc. in Information Systems Development from Edinburgh Napier University's [School of Computing](Napier Comp).

+Rosey is funded via the lab's Sir Henry Dale Fellowship grant from the [Wellcome Trust](https://wellcome.ac.uk/).

 [MRC CRH]: https://www.ed.ac.uk/centre-reproductive-health
 [Napier Comp]: https://www.napier.ac.uk/about-us/our-schools/school-of-computing